 The aim is to form 10,000 clusters over the next three years and bring about five lakh acres of agricultural area under organic farming.
-The scheme also intends to cover certification costs and promote organic farming through traditional resources.
+So, the scheme also intends to cover certification costs and promote organic farming through traditional resources.

-To avail the scheme, each cluster or group must have 50 farmers willing to take up organic farming under the PKVY and also possess a total area of at least 50 acres.
-Each farmer enrolling in the scheme will be provided INR 20,000 per acre by the government spread over three years time.
+To get the scheme, each cluster or group must have 50 farmers willing to take up organic farming under the PKVY and also possess a total area of at least 50 acres.
+So, each farmer enrolling in the scheme will be provided INR 20,000 per acre by the government spread over three years time.